Ihaberkorn/Pokemon-Data-Analysis/README.md

-# Pokemon-Data-Analysis
+# Pokemon Data Analysis
-Analyzing pokemon ranking data through python
+In this project, I analyzed pokemon ranking data to practice data science in python.
+First, I loaded